Introduction / History

 Most Dhodia have given up the nomadic lifestyles of their ancestors and have settled into farming.
 Forest labor, trade labor (in the cities), hunting, and fishing are secondary to agriculture.
 Some live in the Surat district, an area well known for its rich soils and fine cotton crop.
 Others live in areas where, because of the heavy rainfall, they are able to cultivate rice.
 Still others live in the less fertile, highland areas.

 The Dhodia go to the markets to trade their crops for clothing.
 The women wear blouses under dark green or red cotton saris (long pieces of cloth that are wrapped around the waist and over one shoulder).
 They also wear necklaces made of lead beads and rupee coins, and silver anklets.
 Most of the men wear either a "Gandhi" cap or a turban wrapped out of a piece of cloth.
 Shorts have also become popular among the men.

 Dhodia houses are usually scattered near the streams so that they might easily fish and draw water for themselves and their cattle.
 The homes are typically built by hired labor.
 They are small bamboo huts made with tiled roofs.
 The poorer Dhodia live in mud huts that they build themselves.
 The doors always face north in order to prevent interaction with evil spirits.

 The great majority of the Dhodia Bhil practice ethnic religions.
-They are very superstitious and have deep-rooted beliefs in demons and witches.
+They have deep-rooted beliefs in demons and witches.
 They worship groups of deities made of shapeless pieces of stone or wood.